 There are currently few laws or regulations directly applicable to access to or commerce on the Internet.
-Due to the increasing popularity and use of the Internet, it is possible that a number of laws and regulations may be adopted with respect to the Internet, covering issues such as user privacy, pricing and characteristics and quality of products and services.
+Due to the increasing popularity and use of the Internet, it is possible that a number of laws and regulations may be adopted with respect to the Internet, covering issues such as user privacy, defamation, pricing, taxation, content regulation, quality of products and services, and intellectual property ownership and infringement.
 For example, although the Communications Decency Act was held to be unconstitutional, there can be no assurance that similar legislation will not be enacted in the future, and it is possible that such legislation could expose the Company to substantial liability.
-Such legislation could also dampen the growth in use of the Web generally and decrease the acceptance of the Web as a communications and commercial medium, and could, thereby, have a material adverse effect on the Company's business, results of operations and financial condition.
+Such legislation could also dampen the growth in use of the Web generally, decrease the acceptance of the Web as a communications and commercial medium and require the Company to incur expense in complying with any new regulations, and could, thereby, have a material adverse effect on the Company's business, results of operations, and financial condition.
 Other nations, including Germany, have taken actions to restrict the free flow of material deemed to be objectionable on the Web.
 In addition, several telecommunications carriers are seeking to have telecommunications over the Web regulated by the Federal Communications Commission (the "FCC") in the same manner as other telecommunications services.
-For example, America's Carriers Telecommunications Association ("ACTA") has filed a petition with the FCC for this purpose.
+For example, America's Carriers

+Telecommunications Association ("ACTA") has filed a petition with the FCC for this purpose.
 In addition, because the growing popularity and use of the Web has burdened the existing telecommunications infrastructure and many areas with high Web use have begun to experience interruptions in phone service, local telephone carriers, such as Pacific Bell, have petitioned the FCC to regulate ISPs and OSPs in a manner similar to long distance telephone carriers and to impose access fees on the ISPs and OSPs.
 If either of these petitions is granted, or the relief sought therein is otherwise granted, the costs of communicating on the Web could increase substantially, potentially slowing the growth in use of the Web, which could in turn decrease the demand for the Company's products and media properties.
-Also, it is possible that laws will be adopted or current laws interpreted in a manner to impose liability on online service providers such as the Company for listing or linking to third-party Web sites that include materials that infringe copyrights or other rights of others.
-Such laws and regulations if enacted could have an adverse effect on the Company's business, operating results and financial condition.
-Moreover, the applicability to the Internet of the existing laws governing issues such as property ownership, copyright defamation, obscenity and personal privacy is uncertain, and the Company may be subject to claims that its services violate such laws.
-Any such new legislation or regulation or the application of existing laws and regulations to the Internet could have a material adverse effect on the Company's business, operating results and financial condition.
+A number of proposals have been made at the federal, state and local level that would impose additional taxes on the sale of goods and services through the Internet.
+Such proposals, if adopted, could substantially impair the growth of electronic commerce, and could adversely affect the Company's opportunity to derive financial benefit from such activities.
+Also, legislation is pending in Congress that would impose liability on online service providers such as the Company for listing or linking to third-party Web sites or hosting third-party Web sites that include materials that infringe copyrights or other rights of others.
+In addition, a number of other countries have announced or are considering additional regulation in many of the foregoing areas.
+Such laws and regulations if enacted in the United States or abroad could fundamentally impair the Company's ability to provide Internet navigation services, or substantially increase the cost of doing so, which would have a material adverse effect on the Company's business, operating results, and financial condition.
+Moreover, the applicability to the Internet of the existing laws governing issues such as property ownership, copyright, defamation, obscenity, and personal privacy is uncertain, and the Company may be subject to claims that its services violate such laws.
+Any such new legislation or regulation in the United States or abroad or the application of existing laws and regulations to the Internet could have a material adverse effect on the Company's business, operating results, and financial condition.